kkinos/dt/README.md

 # dt (DeepL Translation)

-A simple command line application to translate using DeepL API.
+A simple command line application to translate with DeepL API.

 This application only support for DeepL API Free.